lsst-dm/dmtn-330/index.md

 (lifecycle)=
 ## Lifecycle of Prompt Processing Outputs

-The following is the rough sequence of tasks that needs to occur for Prompt Processing outputs to be published for end users, and eventually deleted to reclaim space.
+The following is the rough sequence of tasks for publication of Prompt Processing outputs to end users.

 Prompt processing pods: